google/devops-governance/examples/guardrails/gitlab/README.md

 * project-factoy looks for project specifications in yaml format in data/projects
 * There is a sample file provided.
 Remove "project.yaml.sample" to "<your project name>.yaml"
 * update billing_account_id
+* Service Account needs Billing Account User permission" to create the project.
+At what level should we give the permission
-* merge the code into main and pipeline should start.
+* Merge the code into main and pipeline should start.
 * Look in troubleshooting section if there are any issues.

 ## Overview of the Pipeline stages